Skin ageing

 Smoking

 Smoking is strongly associated with skin ageing in both sexes and causes skin damage primarily by decreasing blood flow to the skin, which in turn deprives our skin tissues of oxygen and nutrients.
-Smokers have fewer collagen and elastin fibers in the dermis, which causes the skin to become slack, rough and less elastic.
+Smokers have fewer collagen and elastin fibres in the dermis, which causes the skin to become slack, rough, and less elastic.

 Alcohol consumption

 We all know that heavy alcohol consumption causes dehydration, however, most of us don’t realise that our skin suffers the most from dehydration.
 The affected liver function also impairs our vitamin A production, which in turn affects the skin.
-Drinking alcohol also causes dilation of the blood vessels in the skin, which can make the skin appear blotchy and uneven – a look that may become permanent with excessive drinking over many years.
+Drinking alcohol also causes dilation of the blood vessels in the skin, which can make the skin appear blotchy and uneven, which may become permanent with excessive drinking over many years.

 Diet